Thursday, March 23, 2023

 Chapter 2

-One day I met the sports editor from a neighboring paper, Maxine Uecker, at an area basketball game.
+One day I met the sports editor from a neighboring paper, Melanie Unruh, at an area basketball game.
 We struck up a conversation and developed a friendship.

-For the next few weeks Maxine and I traded newsroom horror stories.
+For the next few weeks Melanie and I traded newsroom horror stories.
 She told me about her publisher and how he would raise his voice at the staff.

 I was happy I didn’t have to deal with that.